Greece Moments Greece Moments

 Evening atmosphere in Halki

-Here we spent the night in Halki
+Where we stayed in Halki

 Althea Apartments